 Click here for additional guidance from DEP.

-We anticipate regularly scheduled NRC meetings will occur via teleconference.
+NRC meetings are being held via teleconference.
 The Commission and members of the public will participate remotely in order to minimize exposure to and transmission of COVID-19.
 The meeting agenda will contain information on how to participate:

 Preserving Concord's wetlands, floodplains, and riverfronts is crucial to our unique natural environment, which, in turn, protects public interests such as flood control, stormwater damage protection, protection of drinking water supplies, and fisheries and wildlife habitats.
 View the Massachusetts Wetlands Protection Act and regulations and understand that no person may "remove, fill, dredge, or alter" and of the land surface, water, or vegetation in wetland resource areas without obtaining a permit from the local Conservation Commission, which in Concord, is the Natural Resources Commission.
 Concord also administers local Wetlands Bylaws and implements Wetlands Bylaw Regulations.